AD Connector Communication Flow and Troubleshooting

 Network Requirements

-The following firewall or access control (ACL) requirements ensure that a Cisco AD Connector can communicate with Secure Access and domain controllers.
+The Cisco AD Connector communicates with Secure Access and the deployed domain controllers.
+Ensure that you allow certain domains and services on your firewalls.
 For more information, see Network Requirements for Secure Access.

 Port and ProtocolSourceDestinationNote